 Accountholder Statements and Other Notices.

-The Bank is authorized to provide Account statements, cancelled checks, images and other notices to the address of the Account entered on the signature card.
-Any mailing solely to the address on the signature card shall be sufficient for each Accountholder of a Joint Account or any other kind of Account.
+The Bank is authorized to provide Account statements, cancelled checks, images and other notices to the mailing address of record.
+Any items provided solely to the mailing address of record shall be sufficient for each Accountholder of a Joint Account or any other kind of Account.
 Accountholders shall promptly advise the Bank of any new mailing address for the Account by written notice to the Bank signed by an Accountholder or Authorize Signer.

 The Bank is authorized to change the address of an Account for all purposes, based upon any form of written instructions signed by any Accountholder or any Authorized Signer; except if the signature card requires more than one signature to initiate transactions, then the same number of signatures will be required to authorize a change of the address of the Account.
 Such written instructions and signatures may be mechanically or electronically generated, stamped or transmitted (including by fax); however, the Bank reserves the right to require original signatures or the signatures of all Accountholders and Authorized Signers on such instructions whenever it deems appropriate.
 Electronic Account Statements may be required for some Accounts.